-The student assessment plan includes professional evaluation in the areas of medical nutrition therapy, community nutrition and foodservice management.
+The student assessment plan includes professional evaluation in the areas of medical nutrition therapy, community nutrition, and foodservice management.
 Appendices C through E summarize the process of student-supervised practice assessment.
-Evaluation scales of 1-5 are used in each Professionalism Evaluation form to rate student's performance.
+Evaluation scales of 1-9 are used in each Professionalism Evaluation form to rate students' performance.
+Students are required to earn a minimum of a "4" on each competency during the final evaluation to "pass" the rotation.
 The definitions of the rating scale are as follows.

-Below Expectations (1-3): Expectation for performance are not met.
+Below Expectations (1-3): Expectations for performance are not met.

 Meets Expectations (4-5): Acceptable performance.
-Minima- knowledge, needs close supervision, simplistic view of situations.
+Minimal knowledge, needs close supervision, simplistic view of situations.